 Following the Smiths Medical acquisition, we operate two additional main distribution centers, one in the U.S. supporting the Americas and International and one in the Netherlands mainly supporting EMEA.
-We have a further eleven smaller distribution centers globally three of which are in the U.S., two centers in EMEA and China, and one center in Canada, the U.K., Japan and India.
+We have eleven additional smaller distribution centers globally three of which are in the U.S., two in each of EMEA and China, and one in each of Canada, the U.K., Japan and India.